polatengin/tennessee/README.md

 > `man` pages are a great way to document tools and make them easier to understand.

 So, I decided to create one for `polatengin`.
 My goal is to learn how to create and share a `man` page.

+## `man` pages

+`man` pages are the manual pages for commands in Unix-like operating systems.
+They provide detailed information about commands, their options, and usage.